On the excluded minor structure theorem for graphs of large treewidth: Proof of the Main Result

 \section{Proof of the Main Result}

 Before proceeding with the proof of Theorem \ref{thm:richthm}, we will need one more lemma.
-A result similar to the following lemma can be found in \cite{DemaineHajiaghayi08}. \begin{lem} For every integer $t$ and every integer $\alpha>0$ there is an integer $s>0$ such that the following holds.
-Let $G$ be a graph of tree-width at least $s$ and $(\sigma,G_0,A,\V,\emptyset)$ be an $\alpha$-near embedding of $G$ in a surface $\Sigma$ such that all vortices $V\in \V$ have depth at most $\alpha$.
-Then, $G_0$ has tree-width at least $t$. \end{lem} \begin{proof} For a given surface $\Sigma$, let $r$ be an integer such that for every graph $H$ embedded in $\Sigma$, the contraction of $\alpha$ disjoint faces of $H$ to vertices leaves a graph of tree-width at least $t+\alpha$.
-Such an integer exists by Lemma~\ref{lem:contractingface}.
+A similar result can be found in \cite{DemaineHajiaghayi08}. \begin{lem} For every integer $t$ and all integers $\alpha,g>0$ there is an integer $s>0$ such that the following holds.
+Let $G$ be a graph of tree-width at least $s$ and $(\sigma,G_0,A,\V,\emptyset)$ an $\alpha$-near embedding of $G$ in a surface $\Sigma$ of genus $g$ such that all vortices $V\in \V$ have depth at most $\alpha$.
+Then $G_0$ has tree-width at least $t$. \end{lem} \begin{proof} Let $t$, $\alpha$, $g$ be given.
+By Lemma~\ref{lem:contractingface}, there is an integer $r$ such that for every graph $H$ of tree-width at least $r$ embedded in a surface $\Sigma$ of genus $g$ the contraction of $\alpha$ disjoint faces of $H$ to vertices leaves a graph of tree-width at least $t+\alpha$.